kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 - Address eviction related [issue](https://github.com/kubernetes/kubernetes/issues/120800) in swap implementation.
 - Add `NoSwap` as the default setting.
 - Add e2e test confirming that `NoSwap` will actually not swap
-- Add e2e test confirming that swap is used for `LimitedSwap` and `UnlimitedSwap`
+- Add e2e test confirming that swap is used for `LimitedSwap`.
 - Document [best practices](#best-practices) for setting up Kubernetes with swap

 [via cgroups]: #restrict-swap-usage-at-the-cgroup-level